ItsExtra/m4ftm/hooking-up/topping-a-trans-guy.md

   - "0"
 image: /wp-content/uploads/2016/02/watch-jack_s-package-starring-jade-phillip-and-jack-hammer.jpg
 ---
-Trans men who have not had surgery to remove their cunts (which isn&#8217;t very common) have up to three holes to fuck.
+Trans men who have not had surgery to remove their cunts (which isn't very common) have up to three holes to fuck.
 Like everyone else, everyone has their preferences.
 Some people like fingers, toys, cocks and other things in one, two, all three or none at all.
-Usually a guy who&#8217;s chatting with you online or at a bar will tell you what they are into.
-If they don&#8217;t, and there is something specific you&#8217;re looking for, just ask.
+Usually a guy who's chatting with you online or at a bar will tell you what they are into.
+If they don't, and there is something specific you're looking for, just ask.

-Some ways to ask about a guy you&#8217;d like to top:
+Some ways to ask about a guy you'd like to top:

   * Do you like to be fucked?
   * Do you like anal?